mkschreder/ninjaflight/README.md

 - Easier maintenance through code cleanliness.
 - Easier to develop new features.
 - Easier to re-use code through code de-coupling and modularisation.
+- Code coverage driven unit test design that results in more exhaustive unit tests that are more exhaustive than before.

 Even though cleanflight project cleaned up a lot of the horrible mess of MultiWii software, it still fails to live up to a lot of good coding practices